 Russia has officially overtaken China to rank fifth in the world for the largest central bank holding of gold bullion, with only the US, Germany, France and Italy ahead of it.

 Zimbabwe is seeking to be readmitted to the London Bullion Market Association this year and accredited as a trusted gold producer.
-The African nation was removed from the LBMA in 2008 after failing to meet its required 10 tonne output for the year but has since renewed its gold mining and consistently met this target for three years.
+The African nation was removed from the LBMA in 2008 after failing to meet its required 10 tonne output for the year but has since renewed its gold mining and consistently met this target since 2013 - more than the three years required by the LBMA.

 The chairman of the Bank of England, Mark Carney, told MPs in Parliament yesterday that the financial markets are now quite confident that there will not be a No Deal scenario for Brexit, with many firms factoring in the strong opposition to Theresa May’s Brexit deal as the same opposition to no-deal.